 Figure 7-3 Orthogonal weave T-Joint reinforcement model generated using TexGen.

-This model after meshing was run using the tensile pull-off model set out in the previous chapter.
+This model was meshed using the octree voxel mesh and run in Abaqus using the finite element tensile pull-off model and mesh parameters selected in the previous chapter.
 Shibo et al. [1] suggested that the best performing T-joint weaves with weft yarn variations had wefts that cross over and wefts that self entangle.
+The conclusions drawn in that case was based upon a limited number of model geometries.
+The numbers were limited because of the manual, time intensive nature of the model generation.
 Crossover is when weft yarns cross from one half of the textile to the other at the junction region.
 Entanglement was defined to be when wefts do not crossover into the other half of the textile at the bifurcation region but do crossover each other.
 The orthogonal weave model exhibits neither weft crossover nor entanglement.
 As a result, the noodle region of the model is resin rich, containing no yarns and presenting a large triangular notch shape.

 The best performing textile reproduced in figure 7-4 shows four of the five yarns in the top and bottom halves of the textile respectively crossing over.
 There is a degree of weft entanglement from both halves with the yarns switching around.
 This leads to a significantly reduced notch area with a higher fibre volume fraction in this region to sustain and redistribute the stress.
 The model is relatively symmetric with similar entanglement and crossover from both textile halves.